 6. Fancy up your beverages.

 Freeze mint leaves in your ice cubes for a pop of freshness and some pretty presentation.
 This is especially a great idea when planning bridal or baby showers.
 Guests will love it!
 Don’t stop at cold drinks, it is great in hot chocolate too.
-You can also try this Cherry Mint Infused Water.
+You can also try my Cherry Mint Infused Water.